 BE READY TO SPEND SOME MONEY

 I know the next set of numbers will be debated as everyone has different sources, different factors, and different ways of interpreting click-through-rates.
 All I’m trying to point out is that facebook ads have a crappy CTR in comparison to banner ads on other websites, such as this one, IAMTHETREND.
 Anyway, the average click-through-rate (CTR) for facebook ads (based off my research) is between 0.050 and 0.051 of a percent.
 Put in a percentage that would be 0.0050 or 0.0051, yes that is less than one percent, no typos.
 In simple terms, about 5 clicks per 1,000 impressions.
-Any SEO dude will tell you a decent performing banner ad will have a CTR of about 0.09 – 0.10 or so, which means the CTR of facebook ads are about half of what a banner ad on a website should bring you.
+Search Combat SEO dude will tell you a decent performing banner ad will have a CTR of about 0.09 – 0.10 or so, which means the CTR of facebook ads are about half of what a banner ad on a website should bring you.
 And that’s the average, you may have an ad that falls well below the curve.
 You can choose to try and counteract this in two ways.
 Pay for Clicks, and only be charged when someone actually clicks your ad, or Pay for Impressions, and hope your ad will be presented often enough to entice people to click the second or third time they see it.
 Personally, I would never pay for clicks as you can blow your entire day’s budget in a matter of hours that way.
 If you pay for impressions it will allow some fluctuation with your ads, one day you might get 200 clicks, one day you might only get 20, but either way more people will see it.
 Not to mention, every time your ad is presented you are creating “brand awareness” which any marketing course will push heavily as one of the most important aspects in business.
 The amount you will pay per 1,000 impressions will vary on the demographics you have chosen to target your ad towards and the estimated reach created by your selections.
 I suggest going with a budget of at least $20 a day for you ad, say at .50 per 1,000 impressions, that should bring you about 40,000 impressions per day and if you’re lucky 200 people will click your ad, but more realistically you might get 50 or so on average.
 Just prepare yourself ahead of time, don’t get all hyped up thinking thousands of people will click your ad each day, keep your expectations real.
 Whether you choose to pay for clicks or impressions is entirely up to you.
+When it comes to google ads vs facebook, what’s the better option?
 Try running simultaneous ads and experiment to see what works best with your chosen ad and budget.

 OFFER SOMETHING FOR FREE